CD278: Combination therapy

 Ipilimumab patients expressed increased ICOS+ T cells in tumor tissues and blood.
 The increase served as a pharmacodynamic biomarker of anti-CTLA-4 treatment.
 In wild-type C57BL/6 mice, anti-CTLA-4 treatment resulted in tumor rejection in 80 to 90% of subjects, but in gene-targeted mice that were deficient for either ICOS or its ligand (ICOSLG), the efficacy was less than 50%.
 An agonistic stimulus for the ICOS pathway during anti-CTLA-4 therapy resulted in an increase in efficacy that was about four to five times as large as that of control treatments.
+This combination therapy incorporating ICOS costimulation and CTLA-4 blockade effectively remodels tumor-associated macrophages (TAMs) towards an antitumor phenotype, demonstrating promising therapeutic potential in cancer treatment.
 As of 2015 antibodies for ICOS were not available for clinical testing.